 Intent (What do we want the children to learn and why?
 What knowledge and skills are taught?)

-We will deliver science lessons once a week following Kent Primary Science Scheme or cross-curricularly through other subjects.
-The programme provides schools with a progression map of computing units, objectives and activities.
-This supports teachers with their subject knowledge, confidence with the subject and lesson delivery.
+We dedicate 2 x 45min sessions to Science per week following Whiterose Science Scheme or through cross-curricular STEAM projects.
+The programme provides schools with a progression map of age-related topics and develops the 5 types of scientific enquiry.
+The scheme supports teachers with their subject knowledge, confidence with the subject and lesson delivery.

 What’s included in each unit?

-- Assessment grids for each of the units
+§ Assessment opportunities for each of the units

 Impact (How do we evaluate what knowledge and skills pupils have gained against expectation?)

 For each of the units an assessment record sheet is provided by Whiterose Science.
 Each of these assessments will allow teachers to record children’s achievements during their studies for both the knowledge aspects within a particular unit, and some of the requirements from Working Scientifically.
 These record sheets, and the intended learning objectives included in the units of study will enable the teachers to identify what the children need to know or be able to do next, as well as support them at different times in the year to make summative judgements as to the children’s attainment.
 In accordance with the guidance in the new National Curriculum, this scheme has clearly indicated a progression in the key scientific knowledge and concepts, from Year 1 to Year 6.
 Each unit of study clearly indicates the aspects of knowledge, vocabulary, types of science enquiry to be developed.